apereo/cas/docs/cas-server-documentation/developer/Contributor-Guidelines.md

 ## How do I know who's working on what?

-- Follow the *WIP Pattern* and submit [early pull requests](https://ben.straub.cc/2015/04/02/wip-pull-request/).
+- Follow the *WIP Pattern* and submit an early pull requests in Draft status.
 This is the recommended strategy from Github:

 > Pull Requests are a great way to start a conversation of a feature, so start one as soon as possible-
 > even before you are finished with the code.
 Your team can comment on the feature as it evolves,